Ishrak-Adit07/Microservice_Practice/Features.md

 #### HTTP Requests
 - Microservices communicate via HTTP requests when necessary to invoke operations on another service or access shared data.

-#### Event-Driven Communication
-- RabbitMQ is used as the message broker for event-driven communication between services.
-- Services publish and consume events to notify other services or respond to specific events asynchronously.

 #### Middleware Integration
 - Middleware is implemented for handling HTTP requests, event publishing, and event consumption to ensure clean separation of concerns and reusability.